josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_how_reasonable_people_reach_the_wrong_conclusion.md

 ---

-## 📰 Why this can happen even in outlets sceptical of the movement
+## 📰 Why This Can Happen Even In Outlets Sceptical Of The Movement
 It’s worth noting something that readers across the political spectrum often miss:

 Journalists on the left are not necessarily embedded in every left-wing movement.